Kaplan Apprenticeship

 The information you supply is used by the Learning Records Service (LRS).
 The LRS issues Unique Learner Numbers (ULN) and creates Personal Learning records across England, Wales and Northern Ireland, and is operated by the Education and Skills Funding Agency, an executive agency of the Department for Education (DfE).
 For more information about how your information is processed, and to access your Personal Learning Record, please refer to: https://www.gov.uk/government/publications/lrs-privacy-notices

-• I have been made aware that I am on a programme funded by the Education and Skills Funding Agency which is part-financed by the European Union through the European Social Fund (ESF).
+Apprentice Statement- I have been made aware that I am on a programme funded by the Department for Education.

-• I am aware of the Education and Skills Funding Agency complaints procedure: http://www.gov.uk/complainfurthereducationapprenticeship
+- I am aware of the Department for Education's complaints procedure: http://www.gov.uk/complainfurthereducationapprenticeship

 Kaplan processes and retains data in accordance with the current General Data Protection Regulations.
 Kaplan Financial is committed to maintaining the privacy and security of your personal data.
 For further information regarding our compliance with GDPR regulations, please see: http://www.kaplan.co.uk/about/privacy-cookie-policy